Handle Operators in String Theory: Normal Ordering of Composite Operators

 We take the relations (\ref{eq:opes}) as our starting point, which we will call `$z_1$ normal ordering in $z_1$ frame coordinates',

-It is also possible to use the auxiliary coordinate system, $\sigma^a$, to specify the abstract notation for the points $p',p$, since then it becomes manifest (taking into account the comments in Sec.~\ref{sec:MVa}) that since $z_1(\sigma)$ transforms as a {\it scalar} under general reparametrisations, $\sigma\rightarrow \sigma'(\sigma)$, normal ordered operators can be extended to globally well-defined operators. \sk
+It is also possible to use the auxiliary coordinate system, $\sigma^a$, to specify the abstract notation for the points $p',p$, since then it becomes manifest (taking into account the comments in Sec.~\ref{sec:MVa}) that since (perhaps up to an immaterial phase) $z_1(\sigma)$ transforms as a {\it scalar} under general reparametrisations, $\sigma\mapsto \sigma'(\sigma)$, normal ordered operators can be extended to globally well-defined operators. \sk

 These relations (\ref{eq:opes2}) {\it define} what we mean by `$z_1$ normal ordering in $z_1$ frame coordinates'.
 In a free theory, such as the case of interest here\footnote{For the corresponding case for composite operators in interacting theories see \cite{Zimmermann73a,Zimmermann73b} and \cite{EllisMavromatosSkliros15}.}, Wick's theorem gives all the self contractions and we therefore have, succinctly, that for any functional, $\hat{\mathscr{A}}^{(z_1)}(x,b,c)$, of $x_{(z_1)}^\mu(p)$, $b^{(z_1)}(p)$ and $c^{(z_1)}(p)$,\footnote{Note that this is equivalent to Polchinski's {\it conformal normal ordering} \cite{Polchinski87}, generalised here to include ghost contributions; see also equation (2.2.7) in \cite{Polchinski_v1}.
 The relation between the two approaches stems from a comment on p.~152 in Coleman's book `Aspects of Symmetry' and is elaborated on in \cite{EllisMavromatosSkliros15}.}